mbap/open-fusion-iOS/README.md

 1. Install cocoapods using this command
    $ sudo gem install cocoapods

-2. Run this command and your finished.
+2. Run this command in the projects directory and your finished.
    $ pod install

 From now on open the GSFDataCollecter.xcworkspace file instead of the xcproject file.